Bui-Alex46/Dynamic-Vector/README.md

-# project-1---dynamic-vector
+# Dynamic Vector Project

-My submission for CPSC 131, Section 07, Lab Week 3

-# My Information
+# Properties

-* Name: Alex Bui
-* CWID: 885680090
-* Email: buia4@csu.fullerton.edu
+* Created a custom-made dynamic vector that mirrors the properties of a normal vector

+* Has the ability to resize its capacity dynamically when full

+* Keeps track of current size and capacity